mrtzh/unbuch/README.md

 # Unbuch

-A pandoc setup to compile a book from markdown sources into html pages and pdf based on pandoc and python filters.
+A simple pandoc setup to compile a book from markdown sources into html pages and pdf.

 Features: